What Parents and Providers Need to Know About HIV Risk and Teens

 • HIV is transmitted from men to women much more easily than from women to men

-• Younger women have a less mature genital tract that may be more likely to get tears or abrasions during vaginal intercourse, which put them at risk for acquiring HIV
+• Younger women have a less mature genital tract that may be more likely to get tears or abrasions during vaginal intercourse, which increases their vulnerability to acquiring HIV

 • A younger woman's cervix (entrance to the womb) is still developing until age 18.
 A young woman's "immature cervix" has thinner cells that provide less of a barrier to HIV than the cervix of an older, mature woman.